PhyRecon:

 Physically Plausible Neural Scene Reconstruction

-1National Key Laboratory of General Artificial Intelligence, BIGAI 2Tsinghua University 3Peking University
+1Tsinghua University 2National Key Laboratory of General Artificial Intelligence, BIGAI 3Peking University

 PhyRecon harnesses both differentiable rendering and differentiable physics simulation to achieve physically plausible scene reconstruction from multi-view images.